-An experienced attorney can help you recover your lost earnings as part of your personal injury case.
+An experienced Los Angeles personal injury attorney can help you recover your lost earnings as part of your injury case.
 At Injury Justice, we work closely with our clients from the very start of the case to make sure we explore every possible avenue of recovery.
 Below you will find a list of things to help you successfully prove lost earnings.

 Loss of Past Earnings

 If you were employed full time at the time of the injury, and the accident resulted in time lost from work, you can easily prove your damages by providing a copy of your paycheck stubs, W-2 Forms, or a note from your employer showing how much time you missed and your rate of pay.

 If you are a part-time employee or self-employed, this process becomes a little more challenging.
 You may be able to piece together a convincing and credible picture of your earnings, but you will need to be resourceful, creative, and think outside the box.

 An experienced Los Angeles personal injury lawyer can be indispensable in helping guide you through the potential pitfalls of providing either too much information, or not enough.
 For example, the first step would be to figure out which documents could best support your claim by showing your earnings.
 Such documents can include bank statements showing deposits made, tax forms from your employer, time sheets and pay-stubs, and annual tax returns.

 However, depending on your particular profession and stream of income, it may make more sense to structure your presentation by using one kind of document and not the other.
 At our Los Angeles personal injury law firm, we routinely help clients devise effective strategies to present their case in the best possible way to secure the highest recovery.